cenab/cenab/README.md

 ## About
 I am a Software Developer at Userful.
 I have graduated from University of Alberta in May 2023.

-I love working on open-source software, and any problems related to AI/ML or Distributed Systems.
+I love working on open-source software, and any problems related to AI/ML, Networking, and Media pipelines/streaming.

 <p align="center">
   <img width="250" src="https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif"><br />